Soleta Homes

 Solar photovoltaic

-Roof-integrated or ground-mounted PV array, sized to the home's annual consumption.
-Excess production fed to the grid or stored in battery.
+Roof-integrated or ground-mounted PV system, sized according to the home's modelled annual consumption.
+Excess production is fed to the grid or stored in batteries.
+Yield depends on roof orientation and local solar irradiance.

 02